Stargazing in Bannau Brycheiniog National Park

 Meteor Shower This Summer

-If you fancy chin-wagging with other stargazers why not head to the Libanus Mountain Centre at 7pm on the 10th August to watch the Perseid meteor shower.
-This event also includes an interesting astronomy talk.
+If you fancy chin-wagging with other stargazers why not head to the Libanus Mountain Centre in August to watch the Perseid meteor shower.
+Check the park’s What’s On for current events around the Perseids peak

 Image: Perseid meteor shower